FritzBo/PaMILO/README.md

 Capabilities of PaMILO depend on the underlying solver.
 At the moment (04.2023), only Gurobi offers the option of nonconvex quadratic problem solving for multiobjective optimization.

-You have to enable solvers in cmake
+You can switch between the solvers in cmake.
-You can switch between the solvers in cmake, default is Gurobi.
+The default solver is Gurobi, alternative options are CPLEX or both together.

 ### Gurobi
 Version 8.0 or higher is needed, as we rely on the multi-objective optimization